rahulk1011/basic-drupal-eight/README.md

 Candidates - A custom module to save simple candidate data in a custom content type.
 The module includes a form for adding data & data display is done by view.
 Also, basic CRUD operations can be done using API.

 Welcome - A simple custom module to display a basic page content.

+File Upload - Custom module to upload CSV file data into custom database tables.

+Userinfo - Custom module to enter user information in a custom table in database.